QUANTUM-AND-ML/QAOA-ML-Detection/README.md

 ## Quantum & Machine Learning
-Relevant scripts and data for the paper entitled "Output Estimation of Quantum Circuits based on Graph Neural Networks"
+Relevant scripts and data for the paper entitled "Low-depth Quantum Approximate Optimization Algorithm for Maximum Likelihood Detection in Massive MIMO"

 ## Table of contents
 * [**Main work**](#Main-work)